 1) Do you have a lot of other debt besides taxes?

 A lot of our clients have only taxes as their major debt.
-In this situation an Offer in Compromise is preferred.
-If you have substantial other debts that you are not going to be able to pay off either, than a bankruptcy might be a better option.
+In this situation, an Offer in Compromise is preferred.
+If you have substantial other debts that you are not going to be able to pay off either then bankruptcy might be a better option.
 You would save the fee on a tax attorney and put it towards a bankruptcy attorney and all your debts are covered.
 The bankruptcy might not cover more recent tax debts however and often we have post-bankruptcy clients that also get an Offer in Compromise for their remaining debts after a bankruptcy.

-2) Do your tax debts qualify to be discharged in a bankruptcy?
+2) Do your tax debts qualify to be discharged in bankruptcy?

 Not all taxes can be discharged.
-In a Chapter 13 often you will end up paying it back in full.
-In a Chapter 7 you can get out of most tax debts that are on file from a filed tax return that has been on file for at least three years.
+In Chapter 13 often you will end up paying it back in full.
+In Chapter 7 you can get out of most tax debts that are on file from a filed tax return that has been on file for at least three years.
 There is a good guide on Chapter 7 and tax debts by Nolo available here.
-The best way to be sure if your debts qualify is talk to a local bankruptcy attorney in your state, if you end up going with a bankruptcy.
+The best way to be sure if your debts qualify is to talk to a local bankruptcy attorney in your state if you end up going with bankruptcy.